 - A. Be worn at night.

 - B. Be worn during the day.

 - C. Not be worn.

-- D. Be worn day and night
+- D. Be worn day and night Answer page 48

 Frequent head checks should be your normal scanning routine, also.
 Only by knowing what is happening all around you are you fully prepared to deal with it.